MicrosoftDocs/sql-docs/docs/relational-databases/views/rename-views.md

 ## <a id="FollowUp"></a> Follow up: after renaming a view

  1. Ensure that all objects, scripts, and applications that reference the view's old name now use the new name.
- 1. Dropping and re-creating a view will remove any granular SQL permissions that had been assigned to the view.
-If any permissions had been assigned specifically, you will need to GRANT the permissions to the view again.
-To retrieve the granular permissions granted on an object before it is dropped, see the examples in [sys.database_permissions (Transact-SQL)](../system-catalog-views/sys-database-permissions-transact-sql.md).
+ 1. Dropping and re-creating a view will remove any granular SQL permissions assigned to the view.
+If any granular SQL permissions are assigned to the view, you'll need to GRANT the permissions to the view again when it's re-created.
+To retrieve the granular permissions granted on an object before it's dropped, see the examples in [sys.database_permissions (Transact-SQL)](../system-catalog-views/sys-database-permissions-transact-sql.md).
 To grant permissions, see [Grant a Permission to a Principal](../security/authentication-access/grant-a-permission-to-a-principal.md).